Free Vehicle Power of Attorney Forms | U.S States (Word, PDF)

 The Form must clearly define the Principal and the Agent, including their name, mailing address, and any other identifying items.
 It must also state the duration in which the Agent is authorized to act on behalf of the Principal.

-Sample Clause:
+Sample Clause

-This document is to certify that Paul Scholes with the mailing address of 8638 valley arcade PR, 27 Paris, herein referred to as the Principal grants to Kevin Linwood, with a mailing address 972 Saint Street, PR 72 Paris, herein referred to as the Agent the Motor Vehicle Power of Attorney for an indefinite period or until canceled in writing by the Principal to act on behalf, with regard to all matters regarding the registration, licensing, transfer of ownership, and/or tilting of the vehicle whose information is included below with the applicable motor vehicle agency in Paris.
+This document is to certify that Paul Scholes with the mailing address of 8638 valley arcade PR, 27 Paris, herein referred to as the Principal grants to Kevin Linwood, with a mailing address 972 Saint Street, PR 72 Paris, herein referred to as the Agent the Motor Vehicle Power of Attorney for an indefinite period or until cancelled in writing by the Principal to act on behalf, with regard to all matters regarding the registration, licensing, transfer of ownership, and/or tilting of the vehicle whose information is included below with the applicable motor vehicle agency in Paris.

 Input the Vehicle Information